 “For of all slaveholders with whom I have ever met, religious slaveholders are the worst.
 I have ever found them the meanest and basest, the most cruel and cowardly, of all others.”
 (Douglass, 18)

 The mask of religion allows people to pretend to be better than they are, and this mask attracts those who want to be worse than they need to be.
-So why would anyone search religion for ethics?
+So, why would anyone search religion for ethics?
 Aquinas thought God’s essential Nature was goodness (Summa I. Q. 6, Art.
 3).
 You could just assume God equals good and then claim God does no wrong while ignoring the way the hateful God of the Old Testament sounds like an evil dictator.

 “Therefore we conclude that a man is justified by faith without the deeds of the law.”
 (Romans 3:28)

-Paul thought the world would end soon and looked towards superstition instead of looking at consequences.
 Paul never met Jesus and only knew an imaginary Jesus.
 Apostles who knew Jesus, such as James and Peter, preferred good deeds over faith.
-There are good parts to the teaching of Jesus.
+Even in the Gospels, we find verses that highlight the importance of performing good deeds.

 “For I was an hungered, and ye gave me meat: I was thirsty, and ye gave me drink: I was a stranger, and ye took me in: Naked, and ye clothed me: I was sick, and ye visited me: I was in prison, and ye came unto me.”
 (Matthew 25:35-36)